TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 The **Pizza Category Slicer** enhances the analysis by allowing users to filter data by pizza categories, enabling a more nuanced understanding of which categories drive sales.

 #### **Purpose**
-- To filter the **Top 5 Best-Selling Pizzas** chart by specific categories (e.g., Chicken, Veggie, Supreme, Classic).
+- To filter the **Top 5 Best-Selling Pizzas** chart by specific categories (Chicken, Veggie, Supreme, Classic).
 - To identify how each category contributes to the overall sales performance.

 #### **Benefits**